fluttermelbourne/meetup/README.md

 * [Slack](https://gdgmelbourne.slack.com/join/shared_invite/enQtMzA0MzMyMjA1MTA5LWQ2YTdhYzIzODRkNzUwODM2NTY1YzhjMzhmODlhYjk4NWRlNzI4NzM4MGQ4YTQ1N2I0ZWVjNmVhYmEzODAyNWM) - join in the discussions via the GDG Melbounre Slack workspace.
 Use this link to join the team, then join the #flutter channel

+## From Members

+Articles, apps and projects worked on by members of Flutter Melbourne:

+Apps